canonical/cloud-init/doc/rtd/development/integration_tests.rst

 `tests/integration_tests/integration_settings.py`_.
-Look in this file for the full list of variables that are available and for context on what each variable does and what the default values are. by supplying values in :file:`tests/integration_tests/user_settings.py` or by providing an environment variable of the same name prepended with ``CLOUD_INIT_``.
+Look in this file for the full list of variables that are available and for context on what each variable does and what the default values are.
+Defaults can be overriden by supplying values in :file:`tests/integration_tests/user_settings.py` or by providing an environment variable of the same name prepended with ``CLOUD_INIT_``.
 For example, to set the ``PLATFORM`` setting: